antrea-io/antrea/docs/antrea-network-policy.md

 indeterministically.
 Users should therefore take care to use priorities to ensure the behavior they expect.

-**tier**: The `tier` field associates a CNP to an existing Tier.
+**tier**: The `tier` field associates an ACNP to an existing Tier.
 The `tier` field can be set with the name of the Tier CRD to which this policy must be associated with.
-If not set, the CNP is associated with the lowest priority default tier i.e. the "application" Tier.
+If not set, the ACNP is associated with the lowest priority default tier i.e. the "application" Tier.

 **ingress**: Each ClusterNetworkPolicy may consist of zero or more ordered